AviatrixSystems/Docs/HowTos/general_glossary.rst

 Terraform
 ^^^^^^^^^^^^^^^^^^^^^

-An Infrastructure as Code (IaC) tool that enables you to build, maintain, change, and replicate infrastructure.
+Terraform is an Infrastructure as Code (IaC) tool that enables you to build, maintain, change, and replicate infrastructure.

 Turn-key
 ^^^^^^^^^